XCCup/xccup.net/Frontend/README.md

 - [ ] Map visualizing all flights of the day (DailyFlightsMap?)
 - [ ] Sponsors
 - [ ] Random image taken from the running season
+- [ ] Make the table link to flight page a real link

 ### Profile